ryanlieu/railway-preview-environment/README.md

 This action is licensed under the MIT License.

-This README provides a clear description of the action, how to use it, and example workflow configurations to help users quickly set up and start using your GitHub Action.
+This readme provides a clear description of the action, how to use it, and example workflow configurations to help users quickly set up and start using your GitHub Action.